 - Recognition for good effort in class

 - Positive comments written on good work

 - The positive use of school reports to highlight achievement

 - Peer reward system (at the end of the year) to allow young people to recognise and nominate others for their achievement

 - Special mentions in community meetings

 - Teacher-led student of the week.

+- Recognition for good attendance.

+- Recognition of working towards and achievement of targets

 - Termly rewards for the most behaviour points earned.

 - Yearly awarded trophy.